SalehO/GolumGlobe/docs/index.md

 ## What is Golem Globe?

 Golem Globe, is a modified implementation of Wumpus World in Minecraft.
-The world is a 10x10 grid map that contains a moster, gold and any number of pits.
-The agent only has observation of the current bock it is on, in other words, it does not know where the gold, pits, or monster is located on the map.
-However when the agent is adjacent to a pit it feels/observes a breeze, and when when it is adjacent to the monster it smells a stench and when it is on the block that has the gold it feels glitter.
+In Golem Globe the world is a 10x10 grid map that contains a monster, gold and any number of pits.
+The agent only has observation of the current block it is on, in other words, it does not know where the gold, pits, or monster is located on the map.
+However when the agent is adjacent to a pit it feels/observes a breeze, and when it is adjacent to the monster it smells a stench and when it is on the block that has the gold it feels glitter.
 To win the game the agent needs to navigate through the map to find the gold.

 ### Rules of the Game
 - An agent's observations are limited to that of the blocks that they have been to already (explored).